shaundamon/standard-bank-interview-case-study/webapp/README.md

 ## Overview

 The frontend is a React-based  application built with Vite for the Multi-Modal Image Retrieval System.
-It provides an intuitive user interface for searching images using natural language queries.
+It provides an intuitive user interface for searching images using natural language queries with an extension to cater for the disiabled people by allowing screen reader feedback and voice input queries.

-This is supported by our django api backend which provides the necessary endpoints for retrieving images based on text descriptions and returns best matching neighbors.
+This is supported by our django api backend which provides the necessary endpoints for retrieving images based on text descriptions and returns top matching neighbors.

 ## Prerequisites